Watch the highlight video from 2018 to get a taste.

 What's the food like?

 Shamineau boasts great, quality food served buffet style.
-If you have any dietary or allergy concerns, please note those on your registration.
+If you have any dietary or allergy concerns, please note those under Medical Notes in your registration.
 The chefs will accommodate just about everything, and we will confirm with them ahead of time.
 Shamineau does have several high chairs available for our littlest guests.

 What will we do?